Common Sense Media Review

 What's the Story?

-ENOLA HOLMES (Millie Bobby Brown) has been raised by her mother alone in their vast country estate to be a strong, independent free thinker.
-The two are exceptionally close until Mrs. Holmes (Helena Bonham Carter) suddenly disappears on Enola's 16th birthday.
-Enola's brothers -- renowned detective Sherlock (Henry Cavill) and uptight politician Mycroft (Sam Claflin) -- are called in to care for her and help find their mother.
+ENOLA HOLMES (Millie Bobby Brown) has been raised by her mother alone in their vast country estate to be a strong and independent free-thinker.
+The two are exceptionally close until Mrs. Holmes (Helena Bonham Carter) suddenly disappears on Enola's 16th birthday, and Enola's brothers—renowned detective Sherlock (Henry Cavill) and uptight politician Mycroft (Sam Claflin)—are called in to care for her and help find their mother.
 The men are taken aback to find Enola, whom they haven't seen in years, grown up and, according to the straight-laced standards of Victorian England, wildly unrestrained.
-Mycroft plans to send her to finishing school while Sherlock searches for their mother, who appears to be caught up in a potentially violent women's suffrage movement.
+Mycroft plans to send her to finishing school, while Sherlock searches for their mother, who appears to be caught up in a potentially violent women's suffrage movement.
 But Enola has other plans and escapes them both.
-Through a series of gender-bending disguises and adventures, she sets herself up in London to find her mother on her own.
-Complicating matters is her entanglement in the misadventures of the young marquess Lord Tewksbury (Louis Partridge), who's on the run from both his family and a murderous mystery man.
+Through a series of disguises and adventures, she sets herself up in London to find her mother on her own.
+Complicating matters is her entanglement in the misadventures of the young marquess Lord Tewkesbury (Louis Partridge), who's on the run from both his family and a murderous mystery man.

 Is It Any Good?

-Fast-paced, clever, and hugely entertaining, this film will delight fans of Brown and surely bring her more followers thanks to this outstanding role.
-Brown has become a cultural icon of girl power: Girls everywhere wanted to be her Stranger Things character Eleven, and now they'll crave to be the fiercely independent, confident, wily Enola, too.
-Brown (who's also a producer on Enola Holmes) pairs off against a cast of established actors, including Bonham Carter and Cavill, and she fills nearly every scene with energy and intelligence in a role that's as physical as it is emotional.
+Fast-paced, clever, and hugely entertaining, this film will delight Brown's fans and surely bring her more followers thanks to this outstanding role.
+Brown has a history of playing cultural icons: Millions rallied behind Stranger Things' telekinetic Eleven, and the fiercely independent and wily Enola has her own brand of power.
+Brown (who's also a producer on Enola Holmes) joins a cast of established actors, including Bonham Carter and Cavill, and she fills nearly every scene with energy and intelligence in a role that's as physical as it is emotional.
 The technique of having her character conspiratorially break the fourth wall to talk directly to the camera (like a teen-friendly Fleabag) creates complicity with the viewer.
 Interestingly, that playful dialogue seems to come and go with her character's own confidence and fortune.

 Sherlock fans may be reluctant to accept a younger and more forward-thinking sister who outsmarts the great detective.
-And history buffs may bristle at the imposition of some contemporary values on late 1800s-era London.
-But smashing historical constructions and patriarchal obstacles seems to be exactly the point.
+And history buffs might bristle at the imposition of some contemporary values on late 1800s-era London.
+But smashing both historical constructions and the patriarchy seems to be exactly the point.
 And, anyway, doesn't the magic of many movies lie precisely in the suspension of disbelief?
 Yes, Enola's regular combat conquests and speedy deductions are suspect.
-But really, who cares when a film is so well put together and just plain fun to watch?
-Considering that there are several books in the source series, here's hoping that Enola Holmes marks the start of an exciting new franchise.
+But who cares when a film is so well put together and just plain fun to watch?

 Talk to Your Kids About ...